Work with interactive mapping tools from across the Census Bureau.

-The survey coverage for the 2012 Census of Governments: Finance - Survey of Public Pensions: State-Administered Defined Benefit Data includes public pension systems administered by state governments throughout the nation.
+The survey coverage for the 2013 Annual Survey of Public Pensions: State-Administered Defined Benefit Data includes public pension systems administered by state governments throughout the nation.
 For Census Bureau statistical purposes, a public pension system is one that is financed by a separate accounting fund of the administering government, excluding pay-as-you-go insurance plans.
 It must have some type of assured revenue stream or dedicated revenue source other than appropriations from the administering government.

 Each state-administered pension system is considered an agency of the corresponding state government; however, the information in this publication reflects only the pension system portion of revenues, expenditures, and assets.

 The sampling frame is the 2007 Census of Governments file updated with births, deaths, and mergers since fiscal year 2007.
 The state data product is comprised of all 227 state-administered defined benefit pension systems.